pattonsgirl/CS3900-AppSoftwareDev/syllabus.md

 ## Use of AI Tools

-Generative AI (e.g. ChatGPT, Midjourney, Co-pilot, etc.): You may not use AI to complete assignments unless stated otherwise by the instructor.
+Generative AI (e.g. ChatGPT, Midjourney, Co-pilot, etc.): You may not use AI to complete assignments unless stated otherwise by the instructor / module leaders.
 For those assignments where AI tools are permitted, you must include a statement of what AI tools were used in the completion of the assignment, how they were used, and what portions of the assignment include material that was developed with the assistance of AI tools.
-If you have any questions about whether or not use of a particular tool or technology is allowed, check with your instructor first.
+If you have any questions about whether or not use of a particular tool or technology is allowed, check with your instructor / module leaders first.

 In using AI tools, be aware that every assignment submission will be graded using the criteria provided in the assignment.
 Be aware that ChatGPT and other AI tools may not develop accurate or high-quality work that earns a passing grade.
 You will always be expected to check and verify AI-generated results for quality and accuracy.
 You will be graded on the work you turn in.